Have you ever stopped to reflect on the ways that we talk about beans?

 And yet, I can’t ever imagine recommending legumes as a nutritious part of a healthy diet.
 There is far too little to gain from eating beans versus the potential for digestive and hormonal side effects.

 However, if you are going to eat legumes, then it makes sense to eat them the same way that humans have for about 10,000 years (by soaking and sprouting them).
+(Editorial note: I want to clarify that peas and green beans are Paleo even though they are legumes.
+This article explains why this is so.)

 The process of soaking, sprouting, and/or fermenting can break down many of the lectins and phytates, and if you’re fermenting, you’ll also get some bacteria in there that is very good for your gut.